 Both cats and dogs need a little grass in their diets, especially if they do not spend a lot of time outdoors.
 So if you have a pet, growing pet grass is a great idea.
 This grass is also called intermediate wheatgrass, but it is not the wheat from which bread flour is made.
 This is originally an Asian pasture grass that was introduced to the US many years ago for pasture and fodder.
 You can grow it in pots for your indoor pets, or plant it in beds outdoors for animals that spend time outside.

 In the Garden

 Some dogs and cats seem to crave a “salad”!
 Pets actually get nutrition from their grazing, not to mention the breath cleansing chlorophyll and a good cleansing of their digestive system.

-To satisfy your pets’ cravings without the danger of parasites or pesticides that might be found in the garden, plant pet grass in a container for them to enjoy.
+To satisfy your pets’ cravings without the danger of parasites or pesticides that might be found in the garden, try growing pet grass in a container for them to enjoy.
 If your pet lives primarily indoors, plant two containers, one to have indoors while the other goes back out into the sun to regain its vigor.
 Use a container that is the right height for your pet, so they don’t have to strain to reach the grass.

 Avoid overwatering.
 If the soil is kept too soggy, the roots could rot.

 What is pet grass exactly?

 Why do pets need grass?